 You should have an email address related to your website (e.g., info@JaneDoe.com) because it’s smart to keep your business and personal accounts separate, and it looks more professional.
 This is included in many hosting packages.

 Your hosting company will offer you (or even insist on) some security for your site.
 It’s called “SSL” (Secure Socket Layer) or an “SSL certificate” and it basically means that traffic to and from your site will not be interfered with.
-More specifically, an SSL certificate
+For a simple explanation, read this excellent article called “What is an SSL certificate and why you should care.”

 - Includes encryption